pdrazewski/components-compiler/README.md

 # Components compiler

 Webpack compiler for creating frontend components.
 Build on top of Twig templates, Scss and ES6 javascript.
-Used by https://github.com/pdrazewski/components-kit
+Used as a compile *engine* in https://github.com/pdrazewski/components-kit

 ## Features